Susan Pulsipher

-Susan Pulsipher is an American politician serving in the Utah House of Representatives, representing District 50.
+Susan Pulsipher is an American politician who served in the Utah House of Representatives, representing District 45.

 Early life and career

 Pulsipher lives in South Jordan.
-She has a B.S. in Education and an M.Ed. in Education Leadership with a Policy emphasis from Brigham Young University.
+She has a B.S. in education and an M.Ed. in Education Leadership with a Policy emphasis from Brigham Young University.

 She served on the Board of Education of the Jordan School District from 2011 through 2017.

 Political career

 Pulsipher was elected to the Utah House in 2016, defeating Democrat Patty Rich.
 She was reelected in 2018, defeating Democratic opponent Megan Wiesen.